solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

   -extensions v3_req -extfile "${RELAY_SIGNING_CERT_NAME}.conf"
 ```

 Next, we'll create secrets on the management and remote clusters with all the requisite generated certificates.
-On the
+Let's
+define the management cluster as the cluster where we'll install the Gloo Mesh control plane, and the remote cluster as
+a cluster running a service mesh we would like Gloo Mesh to discover and configure.
+On the management cluster, we need
-management cluster, we need the root cert, server cert, and signing cert.
-On the remote, we just need the root cert.
+the root cert, server cert, and signing cert.
+On the remote clusters, we just need the root cert.

 ```bash
 MGMT_CLUSTER=mgmt-cluster